-2.2 In all classes there are children of differing ability.
+- 2.2 In all classes there are children of differing ability.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
-We achieve this through a range of strategies:

-- • setting tasks of increasing difficulty where not all children complete all tasks; - • □grouping children by ability, and setting different tasks for each group; - • providing a range of challenges through the provision of different resources; - • Using additional adults to support the work of individual children or small groups.
+We achieve this through a range of strategies: - □ setting common tasks that are open-ended and can have a variety of results; - ■ setting tasks of increasing difficulty where not all children complete all tasks; - • □ grouping children by ability, and setting different tasks for each group; - • □ providing a range of challenges through the provision of different resources; - using additional adults to support the work of individual children or small groups.